mist-devel/mist-binaries/cores/bbc/readme.md

 *CO.
 FILE 9

 This command selects ROM slot 9 for the default filing system.
+It can be saved permanently via the "Save CMOS" option in the OSD.
 After a reset, DFS will be the default.
 The easiest way to boot from floppy is to set Auto boot to ON, and press reset (or simply hold SHIFT and press PrtScrn).

 Games